dgrochowski/frontend-upskilling/README.md

   - *Context* - object-based, value of `this` keyword, refers to the object to which a function belongs
 - Design Patterns:
   - [Module Pattern vs Revealing Module Pattern](https://stackoverflow.com/a/22918556)
+- Cookies are not supported for local files: `file:///`

 # Webpack